 Whether courts continue to accept computer evidence as reliable remains to be seen.
 Anti-forensics experts argue that it's only a matter of time before someone proves in a court of law that manipulating computer data without being detected is both possible and plausible.
 If that's the case, courts may have a hard time justifying the inclusion of computer evidence in a trial or investigation.

-To learn more about computer forensics and related topics, follow the links on the next page.
+To learn more about computer forensics and related topics, follow the links below.